gochan-org/gochan/ROADMAP.md

 # Gochan Development Roadmap

-This is just a very preliminary roadmap to map out what I plan to focus on with the versions
+This is a rough roadmap to map out what I plan to focus on with the versions

 1.x